-Paulette has been honored with many awards for her advocacy work, including the Northern British Columbia Business and Technology Mentor Award, Aurora Award of Distinction for Aboriginal Woman of the Year from Community Futures, and the Economic Developer of the Year Award from CANDO.
+She has been honoured with many awards for her advocacy work, including the Northern British Columbia Business and Technology Mentor Award, Aurora Award for Distinction for Aboriginal Woman of the Year from Community Futures, and the Economic Developer of the Year Award from CANDO.
 In 2019, Ms. Flamond received the BC Achievement Foundation Award of Distinction for her leadership, innovation and entrepreneurial endeavours for elevating Indigenous business in B.C.